 Show off your watchOS app's complications and create a watch face worth sharing.
 Learn how to share watch faces inside your watchOS and iOS apps or host them on the web for anyone to find and download.
 We'll also explore best practices for using watch face preview images, and show you how to create a smooth installation experience.

 Hi.
 My name's Jared McGann.
 I'm an engineering manager in watchOS.
 Today, we'd like to talk about Apple Watch face sharing, a new feature in watchOS 7 and iOS 14.
-Face sharing is exactly what you'd expect - the ability to share a watch face with anyone configured just the way you like.
-Watch faces can be shared directly from the watch by long pressing on your face and tapping the new share button.
-Select the recipient, compose a message and that's it.
-In messages, you'll see an inline preview on your watch and so will the recipient.
-They just tap the preview and they'll be prompted to add the face to their watch.
+Face sharing is exactly what you'd expect: the ability to share a watch face with anyone, configured just the way you like.
+Watch faces can be shared directly from the watch by long-pressing on your face and tapping the new "share" button.
+Select a recipient, compose a message, and that's it.
+In Messages, you'll see an inline preview on your watch, and so will the recipient.
+They just tap the preview, and they'll be prompted to add the face to their watch.

-You'll be presented with a share sheet where you can pick how you'd like to share your watch face.
+You'll be presented with a share sheet, where you can pick how you'd like to share your watch face.
 So how can you as a developer take advantage of face sharing?
-Well, watch faces can be shared directly from your apps and hosted on websites.
-With just a couple of taps, the watch face you've configured can be on a customer's Apple Watch.
-And if you include your complication in the watch face the customer will be prompted to install your app when they on the face.
+Well, watch faces can be shared directly from your apps and hosted on Web sites.
+With just a couple taps, the watch face you've configured can be on a customer's Apple Watch.
+And if you include your complication in the watch face, the customer will be prompted to install your app when they add the face.

-If your app's not available in the recipient's region, you're complication won't be available on the watch face.
+If your app's not available in the recipient's region, your complication won't be available on the watch face.
 It's also worth mentioning that some newer faces are not available on older watches.
 And Nike and Hermès watch faces can only be generated and added on respective hardware.
 Watch face files contain all the face's configurations, including color, styles, photos and complications, anything you can configure on a watch.
 If the watch face has your complication, the file will include a sample entry so it can be previewed on the recipient's device even if your app's not installed.
-We have exciting new complication API and ClockKit this year.
+We have exciting new complication API in ClockKit this year.
 Watch faces now support multiple complications from the same app.
 And if your complication takes advantage of user info dictionaries or user activities, those preferences can be included in a shared watch face.
-For example if a shared face included Dawn Patrol's complication, the user info dictionary could be used to specify which city's surf conditions are displayed.
-To learn more, please check out the talk 'Create complications for Apple Watch'.
-So this year we've added a new API to ClockKit that allows you to prompt a customer to add a watch face from within your app.
-Call addWatchFace with the local URL to your pre-configured watch face file, and the customer will be prompted to add the face to their Apple Watch.
+For example, if a shared face included Dawn Patrol's complication, the user info dictionary could be used to specify which city's surf conditions are displayed.
+To learn more, please check out the talk "Create Complications for Apple Watch."
+So this year, we've added new API to ClockKit that allows you to prompt a customer to add a watch face from within your app.
+Call addWatchFace with the local URL to your preconfigured watch face file, and the customer will be prompted to add the face to their Apple Watch.
 This API is available in ClockKit on both watchOS and iOS.
 After a face with your complication is added to a watch, your app will run and respond to a timeline request from ClockKit.
-At this point your app can reference the user info dictionary I mentioned earlier.
+At this point, your app can reference the user info dictionary I mentioned earlier.
 Now I'd like to hand it over to Joe, who's gonna walk us through the process of adding this functionality to an existing app.
 Thanks, Jared.
 Hi.
 My name is Joe Dion, and I'm a software engineer in watchOS.
 Today, I would like to show you how to easily adopt the new Watch Face Sharing API in your iOS and watchOS apps.
 I have an app called "Coffee Tracker."
 This app allows you to track your daily caffeine intake.
 Here is the main view of my app, where I can view my caffeine intake for the day.
 If I tap the coffee cup button at the bottom, it opens the drink list view.
 In the drink list view, I can see a list of caffeinated drinks.
 If I tap one of these drinks, it will be added to my caffeine intake for the day.

 My app also has a watch app with complications that display your current caffeine intake.
-I think my app's complications are super helpful and I'd like to share these with my customers within the context of my app.
-I think implementing Watch Face Sharing in my iOS app is a great way to accomplish this.
+I think my app's complications are super helpful, and I'd like to share these with my customers within the context of my app.
+I think implementing watch face sharing in my iOS app is a great way to accomplish this.
 Let's take a look how to implement this.
-Here's a rundown of how I will implement face sharing this app.
+Here's a rundown of how I will implement face sharing in this app.
 First, I need to generate a watch face with my app's complication.
 Next, I will need to import the watch face and face preview into my app's bundle.

 Walnut looks just like a cup of coffee.
 Now I'll select a good middle complication too.